00Ganesh-Gaddhe00/LLD-3/notes2.md

     * useCallback:
               - Takes a function and a list of dependencies.
               - Returns a memoized version of the function that only changes if one of the dependencies has changed.

+Custom hooks and module functions in React serve different purposes and are used in different contexts.
+Here’s a comparison between them:

+### Custom Hooks

+**Definition:**
+Custom hooks are functions that use React's built-in hooks (like `useState`, `useEffect`, `useContext`, etc.) and encapsulate reusable logic in a way that is specific to React's functional component model.

+**Key Features:**
+1. **Integration with React Lifecycle**:
+   - Custom hooks can use other hooks (e.g., `useState`, `useEffect`) and are designed to work within the React component lifecycle.

+2. **Reusability**:
+   - They allow you to encapsulate and reuse logic that involves React state and side effects across multiple components.

+3. **Dependency Management**:
+   - They can manage dependencies, trigger re-renders, and handle asynchronous logic related to React's state and lifecycle.

+4. **Naming Convention**:
+   - Custom hooks follow the naming convention of starting with `use` (e.g., `useFetch`, `useForm`) to signal that they are hooks.

+**Definition:**
+Module functions are general-purpose JavaScript functions that can be imported and used in React components or other JavaScript modules.
+They do not have direct integration with React’s state or lifecycle.

+**Key Features:**
+1. **General JavaScript Functions**:
+   - They can perform any computation or logic but do not have special hooks or lifecycle features tied to React.

+2. **No React Lifecycle Integration**:
+   - They don’t automatically trigger re-renders or handle side effects related to React’s lifecycle.

+3. **Reusable Across Contexts**:
+   - They can be used not only in React but in other JavaScript contexts, such as utility functions in plain JavaScript or other frameworks.

+4. **No Naming Convention**:
+   - They follow general naming conventions and are not required to start with `use`.

+### Key Differences

+1. **Integration with React**:
+   - **Custom Hooks**: Designed to integrate with React’s lifecycle and state management.
+They can use other hooks and are subject to React’s rules of hooks.
+   - **Module Functions**: General-purpose functions that do not integrate directly with React’s lifecycle or state management.

+2. **Purpose**:
+   - **Custom Hooks**: Encapsulate and reuse React-specific logic (e.g., state management, side effects) in a modular way.
+   - **Module Functions**: Perform general utility tasks and computations that can be used in any context.

+3. **Lifecycle Management**:
+   - **Custom Hooks**: Can manage side effects and state through React’s lifecycle methods (e.g., `useEffect`).
+   - **Module Functions**: Do not have built-in lifecycle management; any lifecycle logic must be managed explicitly in the component using them.

+In summary, custom hooks are tailored for use within React components to handle logic related to React’s state and lifecycle, whereas module functions are more general-purpose and can be used in various contexts beyond React.
   -----------------------------------------------------------------------------------------------------------------------

  * debouncing : debouncing is a technique used to control the frequency of function execution, particularly in response to user events such as keystrokes, mouse movements, or resizing.
 By delaying the execution of a function until a certain amount of time has passed since the last event, debouncing helps in optimizing performance and improving user experience.